-3.16.4 MIL-PRF-85285 Polyurethane, Type I. The standard topcoat used on SE is MIL-PRF-85285, High Solids Polyurethane, Type I. This section is relative to coating touchup operations for that topcoat.
-The selection of polyurethane paint, MIL-PRF-85285, by field, depot, and contractor operations, is restricted to only those companies who have been qualified to the performance specification.
+3.16.4 MIL-PRF-85285 Polyurethane, Type IV.
+The standard topcoat used on SE is MIL-PRF-85285, Type IV.
+The selection of polyurethane paint, MIL-PRF-85285, Type IV by field, depot, and contractor operations, is restricted to only those vendors who have been qualified to the performance specification.
 Those vendors are listed on Qualified Products Database, QPD-85285.
-To download the latest version of current specifications, handbooks, or QPL/QPD use the Defense Logistics Agency Specification search engine (http://assist.daps.dl.amil/quick-search) or visit the Air Force Corrosion Prevention and Control Office website located on the AF Portal.
+To download the latest version of current specifications, handbooks, or QPL/QPD use the Defense Logistics Agency Specification search engine (https://quicksearch.dla.mil/qsSearch.aspx).